sm8754/SmartMFP/README.md

 ### Hardware Requirements (Microscope)

-Ensure that the system contains sufficient main memory space (minimum: 8 GB) to allow for the connection of microscopes.
+Please ensure that the system has enough main memory space (minimum: 8 GB) to allow for the connection of microscopes.

 Use the free Micro Manager (MM) software to configure a local electric microscope and connect controllable components to the computer through a serial port.
 The MM package and detailed tutorials can be obtained from https://micro-manager.org/.
 Or use a more convenient SDK managed by the microscope supplier.